alisnwu/cifkit/README.md

 ![Histogram](assets/img/histogram-structure.png)

 ## Project using cifkit

 - CIF Bond Analyzer (CBA) - extract and visualize bonding patterns - [DOI](https://doi.org/10.1016/j.jallcom.2023.173241) | [GitHub](https://github.com/bobleesj/cif-bond-analyzer)

 ## How to ask for help or contribute

-`cifkit` is also designed for experimental materials scientists and chemists.
+`cifkit` is designed for experimental materials scientists and chemists.
 If you encounter any issues or have questions, please feel free to reach out via the email listed on my GitHub profile.
-My goal is to ensure `cifkit` is accessible and easy to use for everyone.
+My goal is to ensure that cifkit is accessible and easy to use for everyone.

 ## Asking for feedback

 If `cifkit` has been useful in your research, you could help me by taking 2-3 seconds to "star" this repository.
-This help me identify whether this project is useful for the community and let others know as well.
+This helps me identify whether this project is useful for the community and lets others make informed decision.